 River As Metaphor For Time

 Time is nothing like a river.
-No one fully understands how time works, but astrophysicists tell us time is nothing like a ladder, road, tide or thread, yet all of these things plus more have been used in stories as a metaphor for time, because that is how we perceive it.
-Are we bystanders on the edge of the river, watching time go past, or are we bobbing in the water?
+No one fully understands how time works, but astrophysicists tell us it is nothing like a ladder, road, tide or thread.
+All of these things and more have been used in stories as a metaphor for time, because that is how we perceive it.
+We humble, Earth-bound humans can manage a few different but related metaphors: Are we bystanders on the edge of the river, watching time go past, or are we bobbing in the water?
 That’s another question, dealt with differently by different authors.

-There comes a moment in every comedic adventure when the picture book writer must indicate that a whole heap of other things happened/a whole heap of time passed and EVENTUALLY… Here we have a scene from The Big Honey Huntby Stanley and Janice Berenstain in which father and son go on a fruitless honey-collecting mission.
+Back to the example above.
+There comes a moment in every comedic adventure when the picture book writer must indicate that a whole heap of other things happened/a whole heap of time passed and EVENTUALLY… Here we have another scene from The Big Honey Huntby Stanley and Janice Berenstain in which father and son have embarked on their fruitless honey-collecting mission.
 The river symbolises time, as reinforced by the text.

 But in the insomnia of old age he read half the night, the patinated words gliding under his eyes like a river coursing over polished stones: books on wild geese…